-Our targets
+Our UK targets

-In February 2020, we announced our new gender diversity targets: a minimum of 40% women, a minimum of 40% men, and 20% to be truly inclusive including those who are non-binary, men, and women.
+In February 2020, we announced our new aspirational gender diversity targets: a minimum of 40% women, a minimum of 40% men, and 20% to be truly inclusive including those who are non-binary, men, and women.
 This ratio forms the basis for a range of gender metrics, including overall partnership, management committees and leadership roles, partner promotions, external partner candidates and senior business services hires and business services leaders.
-In 2022, 55% of UK partner promotions were women.
+In 2023, over 40% of UK partner promotions were women.